karolkalinski/karolkalinski.github.io/_posts/2015-11-17-each-time-you-inject-a-factory-fairy-tail-dies.md

 ## Law of Demeter

-[Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter) is a nearly 30 years old metric, that can be used to determine the coupling of the classes.
-In general it restricts the list of the objects, that can be called in a method.
+[Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter) is a nearly 30 years old metric, that can be used to determine coupling of classes.
+In general it restricts the list of objects, that can be called in a method.
 Lets apply it to the InterestRateCalculator#calculate method from the code below.
 {% highlight java %}
 public class InterestRateCalculator {
     private RatePolicyFactory ratePolicyFactory;